-Subconcept: Algorithms (A) HS.AP.A.1 Create prototypes that use algorithms for practical intent, personal expression, or to address a societal issue A prototype is a computational artifact that demonstrates the core functionality of a product or process.
+Subconcept: Algorithms (A) HS.AP.A.1 A prototype is a computational artifact that demonstrates the core functionality of a product or process.
 Prototypes are useful for getting early feedback in the design process, and can yield insight into the feasibility of a product.
 The process of developing computational artifacts embraces both creative expression and the exploration of ideas to create prototypes and solve computational problems.
 Students create artifacts that are personally relevant or beneficial to their community and beyond.
-Students should develop artifacts in response to a task or a computational problem that demonstrate the performance, reusability, and ease of implementation of an algorithm.
-Practice(s): Creating Computational Artifacts: 5.2

-Subconcept: Variables (V) HS.AP.V.1 Use lists to simplify solutions, generalizing computational problems instead of repeatedly using simple variables.
+Students should develop computational artifacts that demonstrate the performance, reusability, and ease of implementation of an algorithm in response to a task or a computational problem that demonstrate the performance, reusability, and ease of implementation of an algorithm.
+Practice(s): Creating Computational Artifacts: 5.2 Subconcep t: Variables (V) HS.AP.V.1 Use lists to simplify solutions, generalizing computational problems instead of repeatedly using simple variables.
 Students should be able to identify common features in multiple segments of code and substitute a single segment that uses lists (arrays) to account for the differences.
 Practice(s): Developing and Using Abstractions: 4.1 Subconcep t: Control (C) HS.AP.C.1 Justify the selection of specific control structures and explain the benefits and drawbacks of choices made, when tradeoffs involve readability and program performance.
 Readability refers to how clear the program is to other programmers and can be improved through documentation.
 The discussion of performance is limited to a theoretical understanding of execution time; a quantitative analysis is not expected.
 Control structures at this level may include conditional statements, loops, event handlers, and recursion.
-Practice(s): Recognizing and Defining Computational Problems: 5.2 HS.AP.C.2 Design and iteratively develop computational artifacts for practical intent, personal expression, or to address a societal issue by using events to initiate instructions.
+Practice(s): Recognizing and Defining Computational Problems: 5.2 HS.AP.C.2 Use events to initiate instructions Design and iteratively developin computational artifacts for practical intent, personal expression, or to address a societal issue by using events to initiate instructions.
 In this context, relevant computational artifacts include programs, mobile apps, or web apps.
 Events can be user-initiated, such as a button press, or system-initiated, such as a timer firing.
 At previous levels, students have learned to create and call procedures.
 Here, students design procedures that are called by events.
 Practice(s): Creating Computational Artifacts: 5.2 Subconcep t: Modularity (M) HS.AP.M.
-Decompose problems into smaller components through systematic analysis, using constructs such as procedures, modules, 1 and/or objects.
+Use constructs such as procedures, modules, and/or objects to Decompose decompose problems into smaller 1 componentssubproblems, through systematic analysis, using constructs such as procedures, modules, and/or objects.
 At this level, students should decompose complex problems into manageable subproblems that could potentially be solved with programs or procedures that already exist.
-Practice(s): Recognizing and Defining Computational Problems: 3.2 HS.AP.M.
-2 Create artifacts by using procedures within a program, combinations of data and procedures, or independent but interrelated programs.
+Practice(s): Recognizing and Defining Computational Problems: 3.2